 - You are not alone

-- The meanest person you’ll ever meet is you
+- One of the meanest people you’ll ever meet can be you

 - Self-forgiveness is key